neauangle/Simple-UDP-Holepunching-Demo/readme.md

 # License

 This code is meant for education purposes.
-Use it with the same freedom as you would the sun's rays, but I wouldn't recommend using it for anything other than a starting point.
+Use it with the same freedom as you would the sun's rays, but I wouldn't recommend using it for anything other than a tool to use in trying to grasp the theory.